 Introduction

-This paper presents the work undertaken to establish a baseline noise measurement in three local authorities: Wandsworth, Hammersmith & Fulham and Kensington & Chelsea for London Heliport.
+This paper presents the work undertaken to establish a baseline on the noise emissions from the London Heliport operation in three London, UK local authorities: Wandsworth, Hammersmith & Fulham and Kensington & Chelsea

-The complete study constituted of two parts: firstly, objective long term measurements and secondly, an subjective survey open to the residents of the three boroughs reported in a separate paper.
-The measurements were to take over five months to represent multiple seasons using volunteers’ homes from the three boroughs to establish the effect of the operation of the heliport on health, wellbeing and annoyance.
+The complete study constituted of two parts: firstly, objective long term noise monitoring and secondly, an subjective study s on the impact and perceptions of the residents of the three boroughs reported in a separate paper.
+The measurements were taken over five months to represent multiple seasons using homes from the three boroughs to assess according to relevant policy and guidance the effect of the operation of the heliport on health, wellbeing and annoyance.

-London Heliport was built in 1959 and is located by the river Thames in Battersea, London SW11 3BE.
+London Heliport was built in 1959 located by the river Thames in Battersea, London SW11 3BE.
 Operational restrictions were first imposed on the heliport by the former Greater London Council (GLC) during the 1970s when the area was a derelict dock.
-Helicopter fly by and landings were divided into complying with noise emission standards, 81 dBAMax as measured 150 m from the flight path, and those which did not, which were severely restricted, 1500 movements per year.
-The maximum of annual movements was limited to 12,000, with a maximum of 80 movements per day (07:00- 23:00).
-This allowance does not include emergency or military aircraft [1].
+Helicopter fly by and landings were divided into complying with noise emission standards, 81 dBAMax as measured 150 m from the flight path, and those which did not.
+Currently, those that do not comply, unrestricted helicopter category, are limited to 1500 movements per year.
+The maximum number of movements is set at 12,000 movements per year, with a daily limit of 80.
+Flight times are restricted to 07:00 to 23:00 except for emergency and military aircraft [1].

 Research into helicopter noise in the urban environment has been scant in comparison to fixed wing aircraft.
 Recent studies include: improving the management of helicopter noise [2,3] and the application of Planning Policy Guidance 24 to a residential development adjacent to a helipad [4].
-This cdemonstrates that rotary aircraft have been forgotten by the Civil Aviation Authority in their airspace change policy [5].
+This demonstrates that rotary aircraft have been forgotten by the Civil Aviation Authority in their airspace change policy [5].

-2. Latest Guidance, Standards and Regulations
+2. Current applicable and related Guidance, Standards and Regulations

 Applicable guidance has recently been updated or newly published and includes the following: